North West Swan Study

 The Ringing Process

-often by simply feeding and then grabbing hold of them by hand or with a swan
+grabbing hold of them by hand or with a swan hook, which is similar to a small

-hook, which is similar to a small shepherd's crook.
-The swan's legs and wings
+shepherd's crook.
+The swan's legs and wings are then restrained using

-are then restrained using elasticated bandage to protect both it and the ringer
+elasticated bandage to protect both it and the ringer before the ringing

-before the ringing process takes place.
+process takes place.

-Each swan is fitted with two
+Each swan is fitted with two rings,

-normally lasts for the bird's lifetime.
+number and normally lasts for the bird's lifetime.

-The second is a large plastic ring
+The second is a large plastic ring (various

-the need to re-catch the swan to identify it on subsequent occasions and allows
+need to re-catch the swan to identify it on subsequent occasions and allows the

-the public to record any swans that they may see.
+public to record any swans that they may see.
 After the actual ringing the

 swan's age and sex is assessed and various measurements along with its weight

 are recorded .
-The swan
+The swan is then immediately released.

 The original ringing information is stored on a computer database, to which is added all further sightings of ringed birds, breeding successes, causes of death etc. This database now contains a large amount of information on over 4300 individual swans, and is regularly analysed to monitor trends in movements and sudden increases in the death rate etc.